monkale-io/coredns-manager-operator/docs/qa/dev-manual-qa-guide.md

    }
    ```

-   * The setup should be ready and include provisioned zones.
+   * The setup should be ready and include `provisionedZones`.

 2. Inspect coredns deployment
    ```sh